jxg81/homebridge-actron-que/actron_api_documentation.md

 Following authentication the bearer token must be sent in the Authorization header for all API queries and commands.

 ### Request Pairing (Refresh) Token ###
 Specify the details of the client in the request body.
-The username and password are the credentials you use to login to your Actron Que account.
+The username and password are the credentials you use to login to your Actron Neo account.
 Device name and ID are values that you can set to any unique value.
 Client must be set to one of the options shown (ios, android, windowsphone or loadtest).
 I have only tested with this value set to ios.

 **Request**
 Method: POST